-Bond is normally refunded at the end of a tenancy by submitting a completed bond refund form, unless there is a dispute about outstanding issues and neither party can agree, an application will need to be made to the Tenancy Tribunal.
+Bond is normally refunded at the end of a tenancy by submitting a completed bond refund form.
+If there is a dispute about outstanding issues and neither party can agree, an application will need to be made to the Tenancy Tribunal.

 Agree on the refund amount

 The tenant and landlord should go through the property together and check nothing’s damaged or broken, and that the rent is paid in full.
-The tenant isn’t responsible for normal wear and tear, but they may be responsible for intentional or careless damage.
+The tenant isn’t responsible for normal wear and tear but they may be responsible for intentional or careless damage.

 If everything’s in order